-If you’re new to this website and don’t know where to begin exploring its contents, here are some suggestions about what you can find and where you may want to look first depending on your interests.
+If you’re new to this website and don’t know where to begin exploring its contents, here are some suggestions.

 If you’re going to read just one thing, consider this general introduction.
 If you’re willing to explore the issue a bit more, it may be useful for you to take a look at the general texts in the various sections on this site.
 More specifically, we recommend reading the following texts for each of the topics:

-	Once you look at these pages, you may have a good idea of where to proceed as the contents of our pages are often interconnected.
+Once you look at these pages, you may have a good idea of where to go from there because of the links you’ll find there.
 We also share posts regularly on Facebook and Twitter that reference our website content and related topics in contemporary news.

 Many pages include a number of references which will allow you to look for more information and data about each of the issues.

 Learn the arguments according to all major ethical theories and take a look at our Introduction to wild animal suffering video course and ebook.
 You can also download our leaflets.

 In addition to reading the education materials on our website, see our bibliographies, literature reviews, and research blueprints.
 Get in touch to see how we can help you get started in your research or if you want to collaborate.